t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 ### Accounts, users, roles, permissions

 Some things have to be setup prior to starting setting up the actual AWS compute environment such as obvious things as an `AWS account` and other things like setting up an `IAM user` or `Service roles` which all has to be done only once and is exhaustively covered already in several blog posts such as [this one](https://apeltzer.github.io/post/01-aws-nfcore/) by Alex Peltzer and Tobias Koch.
 Therefore, I will not spend any time on this and suggest you just follow the instructions in the blog post until it is time to set up your `AMI` which is where I will start off.

-## Salmon pipeline

-### Overview

-We would like to create a simple pipeline utilizing [Salmon](https://combine-lab.github.io/salmon/) applying a *quasi-mapping* approach to directly quantify transcripts from raw reads in fastq-files. *Salmon* requires an index **once** to be built which can then be used for any subsequent analysis of fastq-files and we are interested in the transcript quantification output (a plain text table) as well as pseudo-BAM files containing reads aligning to a given gene set of interest.

-### AWS context

 ## Step 1: Estimate resource requirements